htwg-in-schneider/saitenweise-frontend/README.md

 - Added `.github/workflows/build-and-deploy.js.yml` to deploy as GitHub Page.
 - Tweaked `vite.config.js` to use correct base URL - otherwise the JS files won't be loaded when hosted as a GitHub page.

+### Iteration 5: Added Vue-Router

+- Integrated Vue-Router as preparation to adding different views (`router/index.js`)
+  - Important note: When hosting the app not under / on the server (as we are doing with GitHub Pages), `createWebHistory` must be provided with the app path!
+- Created route for the product listing page
+- Updated `App.vue` to include `<router-view>` for rendering routed components.
+- Not quite related: Added favicon